torvalds/linux/Documentation/filesystems/vfs.rst

 	about whether implementations will cause holdoff problems due to large scan batch sizes.

-Whoever sets up the inode is responsible for filling in the "i_op" field.
-This is a pointer to a "struct inode_operations" which describes the methods that can be performed on individual inodes.
+Whoever sets up the iyesde is responsible for filling in the "i_op" field.
+This is a pointer to a "struct iyesde_operations" which describes the methods that can be performed on individual iyesdes.

 struct xattr_handlers